fleschutz/talk2windows/README.md

 TALK 2 WINDOWS®
 ===============
-Be more productive by controlling Windows with your voice besides keyboard and mouse.
+Voice control for Windows 10 or 11.
+Be more productive by using your voice besides keyboard and mouse.
 Required is Windows 10 or 11, a microphone and loudspeaker, and the Serenade application (freely available for Linux, MacOS, and Windows).

 🔧 Installation